Social work: United States

 During the 2003 invasion of Iraq and War in Afghanistan (2001–2021), social workers worked in NATO hospitals in Afghanistan and Iraqi bases.
 They made visits to provide counseling services at forward operating bases.
 Twenty-two percent of the clients were diagnosed with posttraumatic stress disorder, 17 percent with depression, and 7 percent with alcohol use disorder.
 In 2009, there was a high level of suicides among active-duty soldiers: 160 confirmed or suspected Army suicides.
 In 2008, the Marine Corps had a record 52 suicides.
 The stress of long and repeated deployments to war zones, the dangerous and confusing nature of both wars, wavering public support for the wars, and reduced troop morale all contributed to escalating mental health issues.
 Military and civilian social workers served a critical role in the veterans' health care system.

-Mental health services is a loose network of services ranging from highly structured inpatient psychiatric units to informal support groups, where psychiatric social workers indulges in the diverse approaches in multiple settings along with other paraprofessional workers.
+Mental health services is a loose network of services ranging from highly structured inpatient psychiatric units to informal support groups, where psychiatric social workers indulge in the diverse approaches in multiple settings along with other paraprofessional workers.